rest-for-physics/rest-school/day2/session2/README.md

  **Activity 2:** Once a root file has been created, open a root session ```restRoot -m 1``` and use the ```new TBrowser``` to explore the Tree inside the Analysis file you have created.

- **Extra activity:** Explore this [file](https://github.com/rest-for-physics/geant4lib/blob/master/src/TRestGeant4AnalysisProcess.cxx) to know more about G4Analysis observables.
+ **Extra activity:** Explore the [TRestGeant4Analysis documentation](https://sultan.unizar.es/rest/classTRestGeant4AnalysisProcess.html) to know more about G4Analysis observables.